JonoSax/weather-app/README.md

 - Search for weather information by city name.
 - Display current temperature, weather description, and location.
-- Interactive map using Mapbox to visualize the searched location.
+- Interactive map using Mapbox to allow you to perform more fine resolution weather searching.

 ## Technologies Used